Events and news

 Transformations towards sustainability in Brandenburg

-In her two-year teaching and research project 'Transformations towards sustainability in the state of Brandenburg', Amelie Kutter and her students are investigating how actors in the region implement or contest sustainability policy in the areas of water, forest, energy and food.
-What ideas and practices do experts, governments and local future makers develop as they establish new ways of producing and living?
+In her two-year teaching research project 'Transformations towards sustainability in the state of Brandenburg', Amelie Kutter and her students are investigating how actors in the region implement or contest sustainability policy in the areas of water, forest, energy and food.
+What ideas and practices do experts, governments and local future-makers develop as they establish new ways of producing and living?
 With the help of document analyses, interviews and field trips, students are guided in a series of research seminars to explore current perspectives on sustainable transformation.
-The seminars are designed according to the philosophy of challenge-based learning and explore challenges and solution scenarios in collaboration with local stakeholders.
-Most recently, a Brandenburg agricultural cooperative was supported in the planning of a solar moor project; in the coming semester, scenarios for cross-border climate-friendly mobility and riverbank design will be developed together with the Frankfurt-Słubice Cooperation Center.
+The seminars are organised according to the philosophy of challenge-based learning and explore challenges and solution scenarios in collaboration with local stakeholders.
+Most recently, a Brandenburg agricultural cooperative was supported in the planning of a solar moor project; in the coming semester, scenarios for cross-border climate-friendly mobility and riverbank design will be developed together with the Frankfurt-Słubice Cooperation Centre.

 Agnieszka Mrozik: Remembering transitions across East Central Europe